 The night before:

-Cover your mixture and let sit at room temperature overnight.
+Cover the bowl and let sit at room temperature overnight.

 In the morning:

-Cook in your smoking hot cast iron.
-Eat.
+Cook in your smoking hot waffle iron until done to your liking.

 Pancakes are one of my favorite breakfast indulgences.
 I have memories as a child waking up to the upstairs kitchen (yes, strangely our kitchen was upstairs and all the bedrooms were downstairs — that’s the 50’s for you) smelling like batter and butter.
 Fresh fruit to top was always a staple, as was good maple syrup.
 I’m not a maple syrup diehard but really, anything less than 100% maple syrup is kind of a letdown for these wonderful pancakes.